basarat/typescript-book/docs/compiler/binder-symboltable.md

 }
 ```

-Which SymbolTable gets populated is driven by the first argument to this function. e.g. when adding a declaration to a *container* of kind `SyntaxKind.ClassDeclaration` or `SytanxKind.ClassExpression` the function `declareClassMember` will get called which has the following code:
+Which SymbolTable is populated is driven by the first argument to this function. e.g. when adding a declaration to a *container* of kind `SyntaxKind.ClassDeclaration` or `SytanxKind.ClassExpression` the function `declareClassMember` will get called which has the following code:

 ```ts
 function declareClassMember(node: Declaration, symbolFlags: SymbolFlags, symbolExcludes: SymbolFlags) {